eurekasfray/notes/version-control/coin.md

+# Coin
-# Coin &mdash; A description for an adhoc version control system where each file maintains its own a repository
+A description for an adhoc version control system where each file maintains its own a repository.

 # Introduction